-The results reported below are for 36 holes in and near the 'North Shoot', an area of higher grade mineralization on the Crestaurum shear that received almost half of Giant Mines' drilling effort in 1985.
-The North Shoot is adjacent to an exploratory shaft sunk in 1946 to a depth of 400' (122m) and was subjected to mine planning and metallurgical testing by Giant Mines in the 1985 to 1988 period.
-The free milling nature of the Crestaurum mineralization, as determined by metallurgical testing in 1988, was not conducive to processing in the refractory roaster utilized at the Giant Mine, and thus the deposit was never developed.
+The 'North Shoot' is an area of higher grade mineralization on the Crestaurum shear that received almost half of Giant Mines' drilling effort in 1985.
+It is adjacent to an exploratory shaft sunk in 1946 to a depth of 400' (122m) and was subjected to mine planning and metallurgical testing by Giant Mines in the 1985 to 1988 period.

-TerraX believes these assay results are excellent confirmation of this important zone of mineralization.
-All holes from the North Shoot area are listed in the table on the following page and are categorized into "Inside Shoot" and "Outside Shoot" based on interpretations of the zones done by Giant Mines in 1988.
+All holes from the North Shoot area are listed in the following table and are categorized into "Inside Shoot" and "Outside Shoot" based on interpretations of the zones done by Giant Mines in 1988.
 The table includes comment on issues concerning a few holes with missing core in the mineralized zones, and comment on spatial location of holes outside the shoot.
-It should be noted that drill holes outside the shoot remain significantly mineralized, and TerraX will continue to assess these results with a view of modelling the entire Crestaurum mineralized zone for future exploration.